Stages Of Passport Processing In Kenya

 i) Draft Stage

-iii) Submissions Stage
+iii) Paid Stage

 This stage involves the biometrics capture process whereby your application form, invoice copies (both government & customer), copies of ID card & birth certificate as well as passport photo and fingerprints are registered into the system.

-iv) Production Stage
+ix) Production Stage

-v) Receiving Stage
+x) Receiving Stage

 At this stage, the passport has been printed and is ready for collection.
 Also, notification messages regarding collection may be sent out.
 It is at this stage that you can use the passport tracking number to book for collection.